ilmhubca/coding-for-beginners-2024/docs/index.md

 Please install the following software before the first class.
 If you face any issues, we will sort them out in the first class insha Allah.

-1. Python: If you are on windows, go to the bottom of the [Python downloads page](https://www.python.org/downloads/release/python-3130/) where the heading says "Files".
-Download the Windows installer (64-bit) version.
+- **Python**: If you are on Windows or Mac, go to the bottom of the [Python downloads page](https://www.python.org/downloads/release/python-3130/) where the heading says "Files".
+Download and install the file that says "Windows installer (64-bit)" for Windows or "macOS 64-bit universal2 installer" for Mac.
-2. Visual Studio Code: Download the installer from [here](https://code.visualstudio.com/Download) and install it.
+- **Visual Studio Code**: Download the installer from [here](https://code.visualstudio.com/Download) and install it.
 This is the code editor we will be using in the course.

 ## Course Schedule
 The classes will be on Saturdays and Wednesdays from 5:30 PM to 7:00 PM.